cul-it/scholars-orcid-connection/doc/ScorconnAcceptanceTesting.md

 * __*TBD*__
 * User has more than one ORCID ID.
 Test going back and forth between them in the web service
+* User deletes Scholars@Cornell source from a pub on ORCID record.
+Scholars@Cornell will not put it back.

 ## Batch process
 * __*TBD*__